Harinder Singh Khalsa: Pre-political career

 Harinder Singh Khalsa started his career as an English lecturer at the G.G.N.
 Khalsa College, in Ludhiana.
 During his academic career (1964-1974), he published two textbooks: A Manual of General English and Social Science.
 In May 1974, he joined the Punjab Civil Service.
 In July 1974, he joined the Indian Foreign Service (IFS) and worked as a Second Secretary in Jakarta.
 Later, he served as a First Secretary in Bangkok and Norway.

 In June 1984, while posted in Norway, he resigned in protest against the Operation Blue Star.
 As the Congress government filed some cases against him, he decided to stay in Norway, running a small eating joint and working as a postman in Norway.
 He returned to India in 1990, after being assured that the cases against him would be dropped.

 During 1990-91, he served as the Chairman of Punjab Human Rights Organization, an NGO that highlighted the excesses committed by the state government during the anti-insurgency operations.
 During 1991-03, he served as a secretary of the Shiromani Gurdwara Prabhandak Committee (SGPC).

 Shiromani Akali Dal

-Harinder Singh joined Shiromani Akali Dal, and was elected as an MP from Bhatinda in 1996, winning by a margin of 92,229 votes.
+Harinder Singh joined Shiromani Akali Dal, and was elected as an MP from Bathinda in 1996, winning by a margin of 92,229 votes.
 He was a member of the third National Commission for SC/ST under the Atal Bihari Vajpayee government.